India's Bharat Biotech scouts international COVID-19 vaccine partners - NewsBreak

 India's Bharat Biotech scouts international COVID-19 vaccine partners

-NEW DELHI (Reuters) - Indian vaccine maker Bharat Biotech is seeking international manufacturing partners as it targets a billion doses of its COVID-19 vaccine each year, the company said on Sunday.
+NEW DELHI, Aug 29 (Reuters) - Indian vaccine maker Bharat Biotech is seeking international manufacturing partners as it targets a billion doses of its COVID-19 vaccine each year, the company said on Sunday.

 COVAXIN, the company's home-grown COVID-19 vaccine approved for emergency use in India, is one of two shots driving the country's massive vaccination programme.